One in eight women will be diagnosed with breast cancer at some point in their lives. Early detection is key to surviving this disease.

 We will store your mammogram images.
 You or any of your doctors in any of the Mount Sinai Health System will be able to see it.
 We can also make a CD containing the images for you.

 Our services are usually free.
 If you have health insurance, that generally covers the full cost.
+Please contact your insurance company to find out what is covered.
+If cost is an issue, please let us know.
 If you do not have insurance, you may be eligible for the New York State Cancer Services Program.
-Their website explains the income and age eligibility criteria.
+Their website explains the income and age eligibility rules.

 This program is made possible with funds from Health Research, Inc. (HRI) and the State of New York.
 The views expressed in this site do not necessarily reflect the official policies of HRI, New York State Department of Health or the State of New York.